halamah/aspnetcorekafka/README.md

 [Sample program](Sample/Program.cs)

 The following implementation covers:
   * An abstraction over Confluent.Kafka with a predefined TPL based pipeline blocks.
   * Subscribe in declarative way as well as a regular fluent style.
+  * Buffering, batching, parallelization etc. - available out of the box.
+  * Flexible configuration either explicitly in code or via appsettings.json.
   * Intercept messages.
-* Buffering, batching, parallelization etc. - available out of the box.
   * An In-memory broker provider for unit and integration testing.

 ## Registration